 Modern monohull sailboats are equipped with one mast and have two sails:

 Front sail called genoa (can be jib as well).
 When not in use you need to roll it around the forestay using the furling drum.

 Rear sail is also the main sail.
-It can be a conventional sail that is hoisted up the mast and store into the lazy jack or can be a roll mainsail that is rolled into the mast.
+It can be a conventional sail that is hoisted up the mast and stored into the lazy jack or can be a roll mainsail that is rolled into the mast.

 When not in the sailing mood, you can drive your sailing boat with a motor.
 Monohull sailing boats are powered by one diesel engine and have one propeller.
-Modern sailing monohulls are also equipped with a bow thruster (it can be electric or jet thruster) which helps to move the bow of the boat sideways during maneuvering.
+Modern sailing monohulls are also equipped with a bow thruster (it can be an electric or jet thruster) which helps to move the bow of the boat sideways during maneuvering.